 We have financed our operations primarily through sales of our equity securities and borrowings under our convertible notes.
-As of September 30, 2022, our cash and cash equivalents and marketable securities totaled \$341.2 million, compared with \$116.7 million as of December 31, 2021.
+As of June 30, 2022, our cash and cash equivalents and marketable securities totaled \$356.7 million, compared with \$116.7 million as of December 31, 2021.
 We believe our existing cash and cash equivalents and marketable securities will be sufficient to support our working capital and capital expenditure requirements for at least the next twelve months.
-We believe we will meet our longer-term expected future cash requirements primarily from a combination of cash flow from operating activities and available cash and cash equivalents.
-We may also engage in equity or debt financings to secure additional funds.
 Our future capital requirements will depend on many factors, including our revenue growth rate, receivable and payable cycles, the timing and extent of investments in product development, sales and marketing, operations and support and general and administrative expenses.